Book Club

 Contact: Ruth Payne

-The Ladies' Lunch Bunch meets five or more times a year at different restaurants and on different days and times.
+The Ladies' Lunch Bunch meets on the second Thursday of each month at different restaurants and on different days and times.
 The goal of the group is for fellowship, fun, camaraderie, conversation and, of course, eating well.

 Contact: PJ Daniels